swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 ## Revisions
+- 1.6
+  - introduce `DefaultConcurrentExecutor` which allows us to remove the optional in all TaskExecutor accepting APIs, "no preference" can now be expressed by passing `(on: .default)`
+  - change `any TaskExecutor` to `some TaskExecutor` in all task executor accepting APIs
 - 1.5
   - document that an executor may be both SerialExecutor and TaskExecutor at the same time
 - 1.4